-It is not anticipated that the new MES will house clinical data for DOM, rather, the new MES will access the DOM MCI components (the MPI and CDR), via the Interoperability Platform (as a service director) to share data as needed.
-Medicaid clinical data will reside in the existing CDR, but will be made available as a service to the new MES via the Interoperability Platform.
-For the time being, Identity Management will remain at the existing individual modules for each program (MPI module for clinical data and at the MES and E&E modules for administrative data); however, DOM's long-term strategy is to achieve a single Medicaid identity across the SMA.
+It is not anticipated that the new MRP will house clinical data for DOM, rather, the new MRP will access the DOM MCI components (the MPI and CDR), via the Interoperability Platform (as a service director) to share data as needed and requested by MRP.
+Medicaid clinical data will reside in the existing CDR, but will be made available as a service to MRP via the Interoperability Platform.
+For the time being, Identity Management will remain at the existing individual modules for each program (MPI module for clinical data and at the MRP and E&E modules for administrative data); however, DOM's strategy is to achieve a single Medicaid identity across the SMA using a Federated Master Patient Index, or F-MPI.
+More information about the F-MPI and alignment of the F-MPI as a module for the MRP and DOM can be found in the To-Be section of this document.

-- Clinical Quality Measures (CQMs): As DOM aggregates rich clinical data in C-CDA (XML) format from providers and various other clinical data sources, DOM utilizes the existing Analytics capabilities of the existing DOM MCI to analyze this clinical data.
-DOM is also currently investigating a possible CQM pilot, with a CQM evaluation tool and process, which would utilize the aggregated rich clinical data (C-CDA in the DOM CDR).
-This potential pilot and CQM evaluation tool would allow DOM to support use-cases such as the analysis of at-risk populations, costs, quality among providers and quality of care, and other CQM-related use-cases, utilizing the DOM aggregated clinical data.
-Currently, DOM is not analyzing CQM data submitted with yearly EHR Attestations, and DOM is only capturing the data that is reported.
+Electronic Clinical Quality Measures (eCQMs): As DOM aggregates rich clinical data in C-CDA (XML) format from providers and various other clinical data sources, DOM utilizes the existing Analytics capabilities of the existing DOM MCI to analyze this data.
+Additionally, DOM has begun planning for an Electronic Clinical Quality (eCQM) Pilot Program with multiple phases.
+Phase I of this eCQM Pilot will focus around aggregation of the QRDA clinical quality file from the largest provider in the State's EHR system, the University of Mississippi Medical Center (UMMC).
+DOM would also have to deploy, as a pilot, an ONC-certified electronic Clinical Quality Measures (eCQM) tool, which will be capable of utilizing the QRDA data file from UMMC.
+DOM is in ongoing discussions with UMMC to have UMMC submit QRDA files on a regular basis.
+DOM will work with the DOM clinical staff and UMMC to select several of the approximately 260 eCQMs that are in the ONC certified eCQM tool.
+DOM could also work with the tool to build out custom reports on the selected eCQM measures, to allow for reporting of quality to DOM, the State, UMMC providers, and CMS.

+Depending on the outcomes of Phase I, the eCQM Pilot could be expanded for additional measures and providers and additional custom reports to analyze and evaluate the quality of care and care improvement with Mississippi Medicaid providers.
+Both Phases of the pilot could allow DOM to evaluate use-cases such as the analysis of at-risk populations, costs, quality among providers and quality of care, and other eCQM-related use-cases.
+Currently, DOM is not analyzing eCQM data submitted with yearly EHR Attestations since they are submitted in PDF format only, and DOM is only capturing the data that is reported.
 Mississippi simply reports this data aggregately to CMS through our Annual Report.

-DOM continues to evaluate how best to utilize the rich clinical data that DOM is aggregating, including electronic submission of CQMs. - Outreach and Training Resources: DOM has two full-time outreach and training resources that are responsible for adoption of the DOM Provider Access clinical data portal across the state.
-DOM's Provider Access portal is populated with clinical data from the DOM Clinical Data Repository and is available at no cost to every Medicaid provider in the state.
+Outreach and Training Resources: DOM has one and a half full-time outreach and training resources that are responsible for adoption of the DOM Provider Access clinical data portal across the state.
+DOM's Provider Access portal is populated with claims and clinical data from the DOM Clinical Data Repository and is available at no cost to every Medicaid provider in the state.
 The outreach resources assist with adoption of the portal and provide education about clinical data exchange activities to support Medicaid beneficiaries (improving and coordinating care, etc.).